bilalghani1/free5gc-multi-upfs/README.md

 - PSA-UPF-1
 - PSA-UPF-2

-The **SMF** will be configured using this configuration [file](https://github.com/bilalghani1/free5gc-multi-upfs/blob/main/config/multiUPF/smfcfg_multi.yaml)
+The configuration of the **SMF** is specified in the YAML file available [here](https://github.com/bilalghani1/free5gc-multi-upfs/blob/main/config/multiUPF/smfcfg_multi.yaml)

 ## Documentation